Roaring Fork Transportation Authority: Routes

+RFTA operates "corridor" regional services on Interstate 70 and State Highway 82 that connect Glenwood Springs with cities along the respective highways.
+The agency also has circulator and local routes that serve Carbondale, Glenwood Springs, Woody Creek, and Snowmass Village.
+The City of Aspen has several local routes, including the Maroon Bells shuttle operated under a contract with the United States Forest Service.
+The Maroon Bells shuttle is the only RFTA route that requires reservations and uses a special fare.

 Fares

 RFTA uses fare zones to determine fares based on the length of a trip.
-Ticket vending machines at all 9 bus rapid transit stations Stored value cards, seasonal and 30 day zone passes are available from ticket vending machines at all 9 VelociRFTA stations and select retail outlets and offer a 26% discount.
+Ticket vending machines are available at 9 bus rapid transit stations Stored value cards, seasonal and 30 day zone passes are available from ticket vending machines at all 9 VelociRFTA stations and select retail outlets and offer a 25% discount.
+RFTA Mobile Tickets was introduced in 2022 and lets riders buy tickets and passes anytime from anywhere on their smartphones.
+Riders save 25% every time they purchase a single one-way trip or round-trip ticket across all RFTA regional routes when using the RFTA Tickets mobile app.
 Discount fares are also available for veterans and persons with disabilities.
 Children under 5 and seniors 65 and over ride for free.